 DO focus on what you can do to help resolve the situation.

-DO make personal referrals.
-Provide the name of an individual when possible, and call ahead to brief the person.
+DO suggest resources; make personal referrals when possible, and call ahead to brief the person.

-DO report the behavior to the appropriate resources on campus.
+DO report the behavior to the leadership in your administrative unit or academic department.

 DON’T ignore the disruptive behavior.

 DON’T interrupt, particularly during the first 20-30 seconds of peak anger.

 DON’T enter into an argument or shouting match.

 DON’T touch or become physical.